RubenSchoeman/Learning-Docs-Markup/DevLingo.md

     When an element is floated, any other content within the same containing element will naturally flow around the element.

-    loated elements must have a width specified, as in the example above.
+    Floated elements must have a width specified, as in the example above.
     Otherwise, the element will assume the full width of its containing element, and attempting to float the element may not yield any visible results.

   2.18 Clear Property